4 Minute Read

 Gardening isn’t for everyone, we know.
-But if you want to try out your green thumb this summer, it can also be a great way to save some money.
+But if you want to try out your green thumb this summer, it can also be a great way to save some money on groceries.
 Before you buy the garden center out of seeds, though, remember that some produce is still cheaper to buy at the store than to nurture in your veggie patch all season long.

 To get the most bang for your gardening buck, keep your plants simple and stick to produce that really performs.
 You can add more to your plate next year, after you get the hang of things.

 Lettuce and spinach.
 Stock up on ranch dressing now, because within a month of sowing your tiny seeds, you’ll be enjoying fresh-from-the-garden salads every night.
 And pick away—lettuce replenishes quickly.
 As you’re planting, remember to stick to leafy varietals, as the whole-head kind takes longer to mature.